 Alumna supports ICA and VCUArts

 In March, Cathy Maffett (B.F.A.’70/A) returned to Richmond, Virginia, for a visit with her close friend and college roommate, Rejena Carreras (B.F.A.’70/A).
 The pair of VCU School of Arts alumnae enjoyed an insider’s look at VCU’s emerging Institute for Contemporary Art.
-After learning more about the programming to come with the facility’s opening this October, Maffett knew she wanted to offer some support.
+After learning more about the programming to come with the facility’s opening this October, Maffett knew she wanted to offer some support during the Make It Real Campaign for VCU.

 “Seeing art in person is so different from studying it in books,” Maffett says.
 “It’s going to bring an ever-changing collection of modern art from all over the world to the Richmond area, and that’s going to give VCU students a great opportunity to experience art up close.”